Invasive Species Roadside Management

-We swiftly eradicate new invading species such as wild chervil, lesser celandine, hairy willow herb, java water dropwort, reed mannagrass and giant hogweed.
+We have offered swift control of new invading species such as wild chervil, lesser celandine, hairy willow herb, java water dropwort, reed mannagrass, golden creeper, garden valerian and giant hogweed to property owners.

 Annual Garlic Mustard Pull-A-Thon

-Over 5 years, volunteers have raised funds and awareness while pulling over 44 tons of garlic mustard and dame’s rocket!
+Over 10 years, volunteers have raised funds and awareness while pulling nearly 93 tons of garlic mustard and dame’s rocket!